Live music and DJs at no charge + half-price drinks + R50 pizza until late

 Besides the usual wine, beer and spirits, you should definitely try some Tej, a sweet homemade Ethiopian honey wine.

 TAKE PART IN A TRADITIONAL COFFEE RITUAL

-After your meal, enjoy a mini coffee ceremony served at your table.
+Did you know that the coffee plant originated in Ethiopia?
+This makes Addis in Cape the perfect place to enjoy a traditional coffee after your meal.
 The Ethiopian coffee is freshly roasted, grounded and cooked in-house daily and is brought to you in a traditional coffee pot called a jebena.
 For the complete experience, they also burn some Frankincense at your table and bring you a small serving of popcorn.
 Snacking is a big part of the ceremony.

 “Coffee is central to our culture in Ethiopia: it encourages relatives, neighbours or visitors to get together and socialise,” says Senait.
 “Therefore, we have a ritual to celebrate this through coffee, and it is highly respected.”